 Old Morrison was restored and still stands a symbol of the school, though odd things still happen.
 A security guard in the buildings claims to have been tripped by something in the dark hall.
 Every few years, tragic things occur on campus and of course, the curse is invoked.
 But, Old Morrison faces a historic district where some even stranger events may occur.

-201 North Mill Street
+Hunt-Morgan House 201 North Mill Street

 Just a block down North Mill Street from Old Morrison sits one of the more historic structures in the region, the Hunt-Morgan House.
 Originally known as Hopemont, the house was built in 1814 by John Wesley Hunt.
 One of the first millionaires west of the Alleghenies, John Hunt Morgan was the head of an illustrious family that included his grandson, General John Hunt Morgan, a notable Confederate general and Dr. Thomas Hunt Morgan, the Nobel Prize-winning geneticist.